 The park offers activities such as hiking, nature walks, birding and visits to hot springs.
 Additionally, because the Batwa have historically relied on the forest for survival, visitors may encounter an indigenous community that continues to reside in their traditional homes located within the compounds of the park.

-Rain season is from March through May and again from September through November.
+It is best to visit during the dry season, which is roughly: June through early September and December through March.
+The rainy season is from March through May and again from September through November.
 In general, the average annual temperatures are between 16 C (60 F) and 30 C (86 F).
 Temperatures tend to be slightly higher in the southern areas of the park.
 Various rivers and streams drain through the park, which is very flat overall, and as a result, the park tends to flood during the rainy season.